I assume you have:

 Setup CORS in config/application.rb:

-This is the most of the stuff you need to do on the backend side.
-Of course there may be some more things to configure, like setting protect_from_forgery :null_session for XHR requests.
-It depends on the architecture you will implement - most likely it should be for API::BaseController.
+This is most of the stuff you need to do on the backend side.
+Of course, there may be some more things to configure, e.g. setting protect_from_forgery :null_session for XHR requests.
+It depends on the architecture you'll implement - most likely, it should be for API::BaseController.

-On the angular side (if you don't have a frontend app yet, using generator-gulp-angular is not a bad choice) you need to install ng-token-auth.
-This tutorial expects you to use Bower and if you do, then all you have to do is to run:
+On the angular side (if you don't have a frontend app yet, using generator-gulp-angular is not a bad choice), you need to install ng-token-auth.
+This tutorial expects you to use Bower, and if you do, all you have to do is run:

 $ bower install --save ng-token-auth